ADHD

 Workplace and Relationship Challenges

 Adults with ADHD frequently experience difficulties at work and in relationships.
-At work, they may struggle with deadlines, accuracy, organization, focus, and team rapport.
+At work, they may struggle with deadlines, accuracy, organisation, focus, and team rapport.
 In relationships, they may have difficulty staying focused, interrupting, controlling emotions, making impulsive decisions, and maintaining relationships.

 Causes of ADHD